 Health Issues

-As bald eagles are at the top of the food chain, the get affected by all the chemicals consumed by the birds and animals of lower food chain.
+Being at the top of the food chain, bald eagles are impacted by the chemicals ingested by birds and animals lower in the food chain.
 The most dangerous chemical that had affected the bald eagle was DDT, a pesticide that is now banned.
-Another concerned for bald eagles is lead poising.
-This happens when the eagle consumes a dead animal or bird that has been shot by lead bullet.

 Bald Eagle Characteristics

-• The bald eagle’s eyesight is four times sharper than that of a person with perfect vision.
+- The bald eagle’s eyesight is four times sharper than that of a person with perfect vision.

-• Their feathers protect them from extreme cold weathers.
+- Their feathers protect them from extreme cold weathers.

-• Their ling and strong wings give them excellent soaring capabilities.
+- Their ling and strong wings give them excellent soaring capabilities.
 They can soar up to 10,000 feet high; and when they want to catch a prey or attack, they can drop down at a speed of 100 miles per